Don’t Leave It Up To Luck

 Absolutely not.
 Microchips are great for permanent, tamper-proof identification, but nothing replaces a collar with up-to-date ID tags.
 If a pet is wearing a collar with tags when it’s lost, it’s often a very quick process to read the tag and contact the owner.
 Microchips must be scanned at a vet clinic, animal shelter, or other animal rescue resource like animal control.
 But if a pet is not wearing a collar and tags, or if the collar is lost or removed, then a microchip might be the only way the pet’s owner can be found.

 Can microchip companies see my pet’s location?

 Nope!
-Microchips are NOT GPS devices, meaning you cannot locate or track your pet with a microchip.
+Microchips are NOT GPS devices, meaning you cannot locate or track your pet with them.
 In fact, the chip doesn’t do anything unless it is scanned.
 When microchips are scanned, the 9, 10 or 15-digit identification number is the only thing that is read by the scanner.

 Can my personal information be found when my pet’s microchip is scanned?

 No, the microchip ID number is the only thing that is found when it is scanned.
 That ID number will be searched to identify what microchip company your pet’s chip is registered with.
 From there, the animal shelter or vet clinic that scans your lost pet can contact the registry to notify them that the pet has been found.
 The microchip registry will then either provide your contact information to the veterinarian or shelter, or they will reach out directly to let you know that your pet has been found.